All Episodes

 I understand that.

-I just you know what I don't understand is six weeks ago this was off the tape.
+I just, you know what I don't understand is six weeks ago, this was off the tape.

-We weren't gonna do this.
+We weren't going to do this.

 We rejected this when the Iraq study group suggested it.

-We need to stay in the forefront of things, I think, with Iran.
+So now we've got that, we need to stay in the forefront of things, I think, with Iran.

-Wait, we don't have a nine-binding resolution.
+Wait, we don't have a non-binding resolution.

-Well, we did have in the house.
+Well, we did have in the House.

-I'm sorry, we didn't get it, they didn't get it in the Senate.
+They didn't get it in the Senate.

 Yeah.